nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/functionality/validation-business-rules.md

 ### Clone vs Edit/Copy

 **When to use clone:**
-- Creating a new package from upstream source
+- Creating a new package revision from upstream source
 - Package doesn't exist in target repository
 - First time bringing package into repository